YurenSUN/YearBookDataProcess/README.md

-# YearBookWebCrawler
+# YearBookDataProcess
+For the course Econ 580 at UW-Madison during Spring 2021

+**In progress :D**

-A web crawler to download and organize the data from Chinese Economics Year Book for Stata data analysis.
+Some codes to download the data from Chinese Economics Year Book, translate the read-only xls files to xlsx file, read and format the xls format to make them readable for Stata, and Stata codes for the regression